fbpx

 The Gluteus Medius Muscle

 The Gluteus Medius is a triangular muscle located at the side of the hip.
 Part of the muscle lies under the Gluteus Maximus.
-This muscle attaches the ilium (hip bone) to the upper head of the femur (thigh bone).
-It
+The Gluteus Medius muscle is located on the side of the hip.
+This muscle attaches the ilium (hip bone)

 Read More »